 Norman was a tenured Professor of Law at the University of New Mexico School of Law.
 He also previously served as attorney-advisor for the U.S. Department of State, Office of Legal Adviser (International Claims and Investment Disputes) and was a law clerk to the Honorable Otto.
 R. Skopil, Jr. of the U.S. Court of Appeals for the Ninth Circuit.

-Norman is a non-resident Senior Fellow at Duke University and a member of the NCAA Division I Committee on Infractions.
-He is also a member of the Energy Bar Association and the National Asian Pacific American Bar Association.
+Norman is a non-resident Senior Fellow with Duke University and a member of the NYU Institute for Policy Integrity Advisory Board.
+He is also a member of the Advisory Board of the Irving Institute for Energy and Society at Dartmouth College.

 In 2013, a leading trade publication named Norman one of the ten most influential people in energy (“leaders with can-do attitudes”).